usmanhalalit/pixie/README.md

  - Of course Query Events don't work with raw queries.

 ___
-If you find any typo then please edit and send pull request.
+If you find any typo then please edit and send a pull request.

-&copy; 2015 [Muhammad Usman](http://usman.it/).
+&copy; 2016 [Muhammad Usman](http://usman.it/).
 Licensed under MIT license.